google/WebFundamentals/src/content/en/tools/chrome-devtools/debug/snippets.markdown

 ![accessing local modification history](imgs/local-modifications.png)

-The history is displayed in a panel in the console area.
+The history is displayed in a panel in the Console area.
 The history shows:

 * A diff of the file changes.